 Established in September 1996, the AIDS Research Institute (ARI) originated from the Center for AIDS Research (CFAR), an NIH-funded AIDS research program.
 The ARI is an organizational umbrella to integrate HIV (human immunodeficiency virus)/AIDS (acquired immune deficiency syndrome) researchers and clinicians on campus by sponsoring seminars and workshops, offering developmental grants to new investigators in the area of HIV- and AIDS-related research, and devising new approaches to the prevention, diagnosis, and treatment of AIDS.
 One of the the missions of the ARI is to become an important community resource for HIV- and AIDS-related clinical programs, innovative therapies, and cutting edge research taking place at UCSD.
-The AIDS program at UCSD's medical school ranked eighth in the nation and HIV- and AIDS-related grants at the university totaled more than \$24 million in 1999.
+The AIDS program at UCSD's medical school ranked eighth in the nation and HIVand AIDS-related grants at the university totaled more than \$24 million in 1999.

-Related HIV research and care centers at UCSD include the Center for AIDS Research (CFAR), the UCSD Treatment Center, The Owen Clinic, The HIV Neurobehavioral Research Center (HNRC), The Center for Medicinal Cannabis Research, and the Center for Viral Dynamics at the San Diego VA Healthcare System.
+Related HIV research and care centers at UCSD include the Center for AIDS Research

+(CFAR), the UCSD Antiviral Research Center, The Owen Clinic, The HIV Neurobehavioral Research Center (HNRC), The Center for Medicinal Cannabis Research, the Southern California Primary Infection Program, and the Research Center for AIDS and HIV infection.